lammps/lammps/doc/src/fix_shake.rst

 ``src/RIGID/fix_shake.cpp``).
 The *a* constraint lists angle types.
 If both bonds in the angle are constrained then the angle will also be constrained if its type is in the list.

+.. versionchanged:: TBD

+The types may be given as typelabels for as long as none of the typelabels are called *b*, *a*, *t*, or *m*.
+In those cases the type arguments would be ambiguous and thus support for typelabels will be disabled instead.

 For all constraints, a particular bond is only constrained if both atoms in the bond are in the group specified with the SHAKE fix.